SHOWS | EXHIBITS | PRESS

-Two images from the series Beautiful Decay are currently on exhibit at the Three Stones Gallery in West Concord, Mass.
-The "Emerging Artists Show" will run through March 10, 2017.
+Two images from the series Beautiful Decay were on exhibit at Three Stones Gallery in West Concord, Mass., The "Emerging Artists Show."

 Select images from my portfolio were juried into two winter shows: Peter Miller Fine Art Photography Gallery in Providence, RI and the Bromfield Gallery in Boston, MA.